emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 say “file name to write to”, and you should hit `ENTER`, since we want to accept the file name `README.md`.

-<script id="asciicast-syBGh9ZEC5kizenN22YYkkefB" src="https://asciinema.org/a/syBGh9ZEC5kizenN22YYkkefB.js" async data-autoplay="true" data-loop="true"></script>
+<script id="asciicast-syBGh9ZEC5kizenN22YYkkefB" src="https://asciinema.org/a/syBGh9ZEC5kizenN22YYkkefB.js" async data-autoplay="true"></script>

 ## `rsync` Basics